CIT28/files/w9/ps1p2.md

 1. Review the problem
     - Good day to you, deliverer of the mail.
 You might remember that not too long ago I made my way over from the town of Fiftyville.
 I gave a certain box into your reliable hands and asked you to keep things low.
 My associate has been expecting the package for a while now.
 And yet, it appears to have grown wings and flown away.
 Ha!
 Any chance you could help clarify this mystery?
 Afraid there’s no “From” address.
 It’s the kind of parcel that would add a bit more… quack to someone’s bath times, if you catch my drift.

-    - Unlike the CS50 example here is what you will need to write query(s) to answer - "What was the Drop off address"?
+    - Unlike the CS50 example here is what you will need to write subquery to answer - "What was the Drop off address"?
         - Here is the final output for nested subquery:
         <pre>
         ┌──────────────────┐